Brunch & Batter

 Can I broil the bananas instead of using a kitchen torch?

 While broiling will usually give similar results to using a kitchen torch in many recipes, I find the broiler just doesn't consistently perform as well as a butane torch here.
-Broiling heats the bananas too much and the sugar tends to melt, producing more of a runny caramel rather than a hardened crunch.
+Broiling softens the bananas too much, and the sugar tends to melt, producing more of a runny caramel rather than a hardened crunch.

 Related recipes